giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md

 [ADD details about READ not being possible]

-The offer list for the outbound / %%inbound|inbound%% token pair is temporarily locked during calls to `makerExecute`.
+The offer list for the outbound / [inbound](/docs/developers/terms/inbound.md) token pair is temporarily locked during calls to `makerExecute`.
 Its offers cannot be modified in any way.
 The offer logic must use `makerPosthook` to repost/update its offers, since the offer list will unlocked by then.

 :::